DirecTV blimp: Camera

-Camera capabilities: Gyro-stabilized camera mounting capabilities, providing an excellent platform for high-definition TV/video filming.

-The fully High-Definition ultra high performance camera is gyroscopically stabilized and mounted to the front of the airship when it is providing the aerial shots for the network television.
-This camera is linked to a control panel that is controlled by a camera operator who sits in the cockpit behind the pilot's chair.
+The high-definition camera is gyroscopically stabilized and mounted to the front of the airship when it is providing the aerial shots for the network television.
+The camera is linked to a control panel that is controlled by a camera operator who sits in the cockpit behind the pilot's chair.
 During each event, the camera operator and pilot work together with the show director to provide the requested shot.
-The camera lens can magnify what is on the ground 72 times with great definition.
+The camera lens can magnify what is on the ground 72 times.
 Camera services for the airship are provided by Flying Pictures, an aerial video company based in the United Kingdom.
 The signal form the camera is transmitted via microwave downlink, which is received on site by a microwave technician with a receiving antenna array.
 This receiving antenna array is hard-wired into the network's production facilities, which then use the aerial camera just as they would use any other camera.